codevise/react-native-carplay/apps/stand-alone-example/README.md

 from `RCTAppDelegate`except for the `rootViewController` and window creation.

-Here is an example implementation based on the `RCTAppDelegate` implementation in React Native version 0.74.5:
+Here is an example implementation based on the `RCTAppDelegate` implementation in React Native version 0.75.2.
+Pay attention to the call to `super.createRCTRootViewFactory()` which is currently not exposed in the public API of `RCTAppDelegate` and requires a patch to `RCTAppDelegate.h` exposing `(RCTRootViewFactory *)createRCTRootViewFactory` to work (see the discussion in [this issue](https://github.com/birkir/react-native-carplay/pull/158#issuecomment-2302350901) ).
+Also note that this implementation does not support the new architecture.

 ```swift
 // ios/AppDelegate.swift